05 Feb 2011 No Comments

 The lines of bamboo were deceptively beautiful.
 Any other visitor might be able to marvel unreservedly at the natural symmetry.
-Yet Sakura’s training kept her from feeling completely at ease.
+But Sakura’s training kept her from feeling completely at ease.

-Looking straight into the woods, all perspective was lost.
-The rigid emerald lines played tricks on the eyes.
+Looking straight into the bamboo forest, all perspective was lost.
+The rigid emerald lines played tricks on her eyes.
 Squinting hard, Sakura couldn’t discern where one tree ended and another began.

 And the black shadows behind the bamboo were a perfect hiding place.
 An attacker could be standing mere feet from you, and you simply wouldn’t know it.